sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/04_no_code_agents/class_handson_project.md

 Now, let's map our decomposed steps to the nodes in Agent Builder.

-- Input: We'll need to provide the agent with the source materials, the student's submission, and the rubrics.
+- Input: We'll need to provide the agent with the assignment material, the student's submission, grading criteria and the feedback method.

 - Process: A series of agents will perform the tasks of extraction, grading, and feedback generation.
 The core agentic workflow will be:
   1.  **Extract Data:** The agent needs to process information from a document, a video, and a social media post.